mthomure/get-some-clojure/docs/clojure-ref.md

 | rest | tail of collection, or empty list on single-element input
 | reverse | get seq in reversed order
 | second | element by offset
+| select-keys | extract portion of a map
 | shuffle | randomize order of seq
 | split-at | break seq in two
 | split-with | break seq in two, using a function to decide when to split